openshift/enhancements/enhancements/ingress/ingress-dashboard.md

 ### Upgrade / Downgrade Strategy

 Upgrading from a previous release must install the new dashboard without requiring any intervention.

+On next upgrades, if the dashboard already exists and if the new version brings changes to the dashboard, the existing one will be overwritten with the new one.

 ### Version Skew Strategy